Autoware

 colcon build

-And then, needless to say, please source install/setup.bash
+And then, please source install/setup.bash

 Next, please cd to the AutowareUniverse-Carla directory and use: